BethGriggs/tutorial/README.md

 ### 2. Add Health Checks to your Application

-// TODO: Change to not use @cloudnative/health-connect modules and use plain Node.js health checks per reference architecture.

 Kubernetes, and a number of other cloud deployment technologies, provide "Health Checking" as a system that allows the cloud deployment technology to monitor the deployed application and to take action should the application fail or report itself as "unhealthy".

 The simplest form of Health Check is process level health checking, where Kubernetes checks to see if the application process still exists and restarts the container (and therefore the application process) if it is not.
 This provides a basic restart capability but does not handle scenarios where the application exists but is un-responsive, or where it would be desirable to restart the application for other reasons.